dennisbrookner/doc2md/README.md

 * `pip install -e .`

 ## Usage
-:warning: Work in progress, currently, only the overview can be printed. :warning:
+:warning: Work in progress, currently only the overview can be printed. :warning:

 Use `doc2md MODULENAME` from the command line (`doc2md --help` for help).